|Brownville-Glen Park||Debbie Higginsfirstname.lastname@example.org||315-779-2300|

 1.)
 Written Directions from a physician for administration of a medication must be on file in the Health Office and must be renewed each school year.

 2.)
 Parents must provide a written request asking the nurse to administer medications to their children.

 3.)
 Medications should be in the original container with only the amount of doses needed to be dispensed in school.

 4.)
 The parent or parent-designated adult must deliver the medication to the school nurse and pick up any unused medication.

 5.)
 The nurse will contact the parent to take any remaining medications home at the end of the school year or when a student is no longer taking the medication.
 If the medication is not picked up by the parent at the determined time, the medication will be disposed of by the school nurse.

 6.)
 If a student is required to carry an inhaler on his person, a physician’s statement stating such and a parent note requesting this will be required.

-New York State requires students entering grades seven, ten, and new students to the district to have a current health physical on file.
+New York State requires students entering grades Pre-K, Kindergarten, first, third, fifth, seventh, ninth, eleventh, and new students to the district to have a current health physical on file.
 If the student cannot obtain this physical from his or her own private physician, the General Brown school physician will provide the physical during school hours.
 Students will be notified prior to the date of the physical exam.

 Sports physicals are required for any student in grades seven through twelve who plan to play any school sponsored extracurricular sport.
 Approved forms must be used for these exams.
 All area pediatricians use the state approved forms.
 Other physicians may ask for the student to bring a form.
 The General Brown Athletic Physical form may be obtained from the school website or from the school nurse.